jcavell/security-guide-for-developers/README.md

 - consider 2-way TLS [client certs](https://www.owasp.org/index.php/Transport_Layer_Protection_Cheat_Sheet#Client-Side_Certificates) if your application is integrating via a web service.
 However, implementation and trouble-shooting can be onerous and revoking and reissuing certificates a complexity
 - consider a hash-based messaging code (HMAC) over HTTP (using e.g. JWTs) to sign requests to indicate their authenticity; this does require a shared secret
 - whitelist allowable methods
+- be aware of authorisation needs in service-to-service communication, and avoid the confused deputy problem where a service calls another without providing the appropriate authorisation information.
+Using [external ids](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/) can help here.
 - interface specification should be auto-generated only after tests against the specification pass

 # Automated security testing